noyonfroehampton/org.roehampton.OS.FuadHasanNoyon/week5.md

 ````

 **Evidence of Operation:**
-*Please refer to the `baseline.png` screenshot in Week 6 to see the successful output of this monitoring script.*
+*Please refer to Week 6 to see the successful output of this monitoring script.*

 ---
 ## References